Informfully/Documentation/docs/source/development.rst

     In terms of database setup, you can connect to the database through ``mongodb://localhost:3009/`` if your Meteor server is running on port 3008.
     If the user collection in the database is empty when starting up, a new user with Maintainer role is automatically created by the ``genesis.js`` script `Genesis script located here <https://github.com/Informfully/Platform/blob/main/backend/server/genesis.js>`_.
-    In this documentation, we use the naming convention of MongoDB.
-Tables are referred to as collections, and tuples as documents.
+    In this documentation, we adhere to the naming convention used by MongoDB.
+Tables are referred to as collections, and tuples are referred to as documents.
     There is no need for you to create a document collection, as MongoDB will automatically create one when you insert the first document into a collection that does not yet exist.

 You will need to install the following libraries and packages on your machine: